the-events-calendar/event-tickets/readme.txt

 = [5.1.6] TBD =

+* Tweak - Added support for HTML in Ticket description field.
+[ET-1135]
 * Tweak - Added `$ticket_id` parameter to the `tribe_events_tickets_metabox_edit_ajax_advanced` filter.
 [ETP-111]
 * Fix - Fixed the ticket block allowing to add more tickets than available when using shared capacity.
 [ET-1137]
 * Fix - Sync WooCommerce decimal separator with in Ticket edit form. [ ETP-725 ]